aplbrain/neuPrint-Build-Update/ingest-guide.md

 ## Steps to ingest a dataset to NeuPrint

 First, these ingest scripts expect a certain schema.
 Here are the columns for the 3 csv's.
-TODO: clean up examples folder and add the directory these files should be placed in for the scripts to work.

 neurons.csv:
 | body | name | statusLabel | type | cropped | instance | size |